blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/threatintelscan.md

 # Threat Intel Scan

-Threat Intel Scan is a way of running a scan of binary files and providing malware warnings and risk analysis.
+Threat Intel Scan is a way of running binary file scans that provide malware warnings and risk analysis of open source and commercial software.

 [company_name] [solution_name] will accept a user provided local file path to a binary file.